143rd Rifle Division: Battles for Kyiv

 The offensive opened at 0800 hours on November 3 and the first echelon attacked at 0840 in the face of heavy defensive fire and counterattacks.
-77th Corps (now 143rd, 132nd, and 280th Divisions) broke through the defense along the entire breakthrough sector, took Sychevka, and advanced another 4km to the west.
+77th Corps (now 143rd, 132nd, and 280th Divisions) broke through the defense along the entire breakthrough sector, took Sychevka, and advanced another 4 km to the west.
 The terrain was heavily forested, and the artillery began displacing forward to deal with strongpoints at close range.
 Five counterattacks by tanks and infantry were repelled, and 550 prisoners were taken by the two Armies, but the first day objectives were not completely met, and Chernyakhovskii was constantly urged to increase his pace.
-The following day the 143rd and 132nd continued to advance, gaining as much as 6km while taking Manuilsk and Andreevka.
-The fighting continued overnight, and on November 5 the Army gained another 20km along its left wing, but the next day the 143rd and 280th maintained a defensive front while the 132nd failed to make progress west of Manuilsk.
+The following day the 143rd and 132nd continued to advance, gaining as much as 6 km while taking Manuilsk and Andreevka.
+The fighting continued overnight, and on November 5 the Army gained another 20 km along its left wing, but the next day the 143rd and 280th maintained a defensive front while the 132nd failed to make progress west of Manuilsk.
 Meanwhile, 38th Army was fighting in the center and southwest of Kyiv.

 Advance from Kyiv

-During November 6, while 77th Corps continued to hold its previous positions, other elements of 60th Army advanced up to 12km on the left flank.
-38th Army completed clearing Kyiv early in the morning and then advanced another 20km.
+During November 6, while 77th Corps continued to hold its previous positions, other elements of 60th Army advanced up to 12 km on the left flank.
+38th Army completed clearing Kyiv early in the morning and then advanced another 20 km.
 8th Panzer withdrew across the Zdvizh, and the KyivKorosten railroad was cut.
 However, the Army was beginning to face serious shortages of ammunition and fuel.
 Vatutin ordered the offensive to continue into western Ukraine with 60th Army directed to take bridgeheads over the Teteriv in the area of Radomyshl by the end of November 9.
 The general line of advance was to be to the west on the Korosten axis.
-By the end of November 8 the Army gained another 10km against weak resistance.
+By the end of November 8 the Army gained another 10 km against weak resistance.
 The next day the Teteriv was crossed and over 100 prisoners were taken, along with a large quantity of abandoned equipment.
-By this time 60th and 38th Armies were spread along an attack front of some 220km, and the German forces facing the 60th were retreating southwest toward Zhytomyr.
+By this time 60th and 38th Armies were spread along an attack front of some 220 km, and the German forces facing the 60th were retreating southwest toward Zhytomyr.